Evaporating droplets on inclined plant leaves and synthetic surfaces: experiments and mathematical models

 The aims of this study were to present new experimental data on evaporation of surfactant droplets on horizontal and inclined leaves, to investigate whether these evaporation processes on leaves are analogous to those on synthetic surfaces with similar surface properties, and to present new simplified mathematical models to simulate the experiments.

 The novel experimental data in this paper consists of droplet evaporation with time on wheat, Teflon, capsicum and Parafilm surfaces with water, 0.1\% and 1\% S465 on a 0$\,^{\circ}$, 45$\,^{\circ}$ and 90$\,^{\circ}$ incline.
 The effect of increasing the concentration of S465 is significant, especially on wheat, and increases the rate of evaporation with decreased initial contact angle and increased droplet spread area.
 The most notable case is 1\% S465 on wheat which is a clear outlier; here, the droplet appears elongated with the major axis running parallel with the ridges along the wheat leaf surface, in some respects similar to experimental results produced with striped patterned substrate \cite{Jansen2015}, where evaporation rates were also significantly increased due to this geometry.
 The degree to which these observations on wheat can be explained using fabricated anisotropic surfaces is worth further study \cite{Xia2012}.
-On the other hand, the effect of inclination angle on evaporation is dependant on surface properties and surfactant concentration, but appears to be less influential compared to the effect of increasing the surfactant concentration.
+On the other hand, the effect of surface inclination angle on evaporation is dependant on surface properties and surfactant concentration, but appears to be less influential compared to the effect of increasing the surfactant concentration.